gaurav-bhardwaj03/Uruv/README.md

 6. The executable `/build/DatasetGen` is created.
 To execute it you need to pass two command line arguments to it.
 7. The first argument sets the value of the variable _dataset_prep_threads_ and is required to quickly read the dataset from disk.
+This argument tells the generator to split the dataset into _dataset_prep_threads_ number of files for efficient reading.
 Set it to the maximum number of logical threads in your system.
 Let us say the maximum number of threads are 80.
 8. The second argument is the dataset size which is 500000000 (since